Hike the famous Pulpit Rock high above the Lysefjord

-- Elevation 450 meter
+- Stigning: 440 meter

-- Duration 1–4 timer
+- Varighet: 2-4 timer

-Hiking to Preikestolen when there is snow in the mountains is not recommended, and you should always check the weather report before hiking.
+Always check the weather report before hiking.
 Bring sturdy footwear, warm clothing, food, and water.
-Check out our packing list for day hikes in Norway to make sure you have everything you need.
+Check the packing list for day hikes in Norway to make sure you have everything you need.
 Good physical fitness is recommended and you should start early to make sure you can get up and back in plenty of daylight (and possibly avoid the crowds).

 Fjord cruise & hike

 Starting from the Preikestolen Mountain Lodge, a steep climb awaits you, but it won’t take long before you are scrambling up boulders amidst pine forests.
 If you are moving fast, you’ll soon be stripping off layers to stay cool.
 This is where you’ll be climbing up over rocky boulders and feel the thigh burn and will be most out of breath.

 There are two possible routes when you get towards the top.
 One will take you over the hilltop and the other one will take you down onto the ledge.
 It’s worth trying one on the way down and the other one back.
-No barriers are present along the trail and some might find this a bit odd, but this is done to preserve the natural beauty of the cliff.
-Fear not, when hiking to the top, you follow a wide path.
+No barriers are present along the trail and some might find this a bit odd, but this is to preserve the natural beauty of the cliff.
+Fear not, when hiking to the top you follow a wide path.
 The plateau itself is 25 by 25 meters, providing a perfect rest stop and a view that must be added to your photo album.
 Be extremely careful getting close to the edge.

 The mountain itself has a large crack, separating the plateau from the rest.
 The legend says that if seven sisters marry seven brothers from the Lysefjord area, the cliff will fall into the fjord creating a tsunami to destroy all life around the area.
 So be sure to check out this hike before it is too late!

-- Preikestolen Mountain Lodge has a cafe and restaurant
+- Preikestolen Mountain Lodge has a café and restaurant

-- Mobile phone coverage is poor and unreliable with an occasional signal through the Telenor network
+- Mobile phone coverage is unreliable